XTribe/xtribe_games_manager_framework/README.md

 - Run `node index.js` to run your manager
 - Visit **http://localhost:11345/** to check it is running
 - Modify **index.js** for customizations

+#I'm one step ahead!
+So, you have already developed your manager in node.js?
+If you want to use our managers API, install it in your project.
+`npm install etsman`

 #Xtribe Manager API